 The status items sent from each sub-system to the Workstation should include at least the items given below.
 The thinking behind these choices is that the status messages should contain sufficient information for the Workstation to conclude whether any of the commands in Sec.
 3.2 has completed successfully.
 Note that the status message format only allows boolean and 64-bit floating point data types.

 For completeness, we also list the telemetry items identified thus far.

 4.3.1 Workstation Items

-The following items will be transmitted over the loopback interface, so that they are logged etc.
+The following items will be transmitted over the loopback interface, to facilitate display and logging using the mechanisms provided for sub-system data.